Jayan2003/JayanAhmedSamer211005353/README.md

-<<<<<<< HEAD
+📡 Computer Networks Project – TCP Feedback System

 📖 Overview:

 This project is a simple TCP-based client-server application integrated with a modern Flask web interface.
 It simulates a feedback system where:

-A TCP client sends a request to a TCP server.
+1-A TCP client sends a request to a TCP server.

-The server replies with an HTTP-like response.
+2-The server replies with an HTTP-like response.

-Users submit feedback via a responsive web form.
+3-Users submit feedback via a responsive web form.

-All feedback is stored in a JSON file and can be viewed, edited, or deleted dynamically through the UI.
+4-All feedback is stored in a JSON file and can be viewed, edited, or deleted dynamically through the UI.

 This project was built as part of a Computer Networks course to demonstrate the integration of socket programming with web technologies.

-🔧 Features:
+Features:

 🌐 TCP Server that handles incoming client requests